ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_python_3.rst

 -------------------------------------------------------------------------------------

 This is a partial list of places where we have to convert to and from bytes when using the Unicode Sandwich string strategy.
-It's not exhaustive but it gives you an idea of where to watch for problems.
+It is not exhaustive but it gives you an idea of where to watch for problems.

 Reading and writing to files